RozanskiT/HANDY/README.md

 ### Prerequisites

 * Python3
-* Conda - usefull but not necessary
+* Conda - recommended but not necessary

 ### Download